 Peter Kern, Expedia Group

-Quote from Peter Kern, CEO and vice chairman of Expedia Group, in an article on PhocusWire this week on the travel industry's response to the U.S. government's antitrust suit against Google.
+Quote from Peter Kern, Expedia Group CEO and vice chairman, in an article on PhocusWire this week on the company's Explore conference.

 Each Friday, PhocusWire dissects and debates an industry trend or new development covered by PhocusWire that week.